paul-j-lucas/cdecl/.github/ISSUE_TEMPLATE/enhancement-request.md

 1. **USE THIS TEMPLATE ONLY FOR ENHANCEMENT REQUESTS**.
 Anything that is not an enhancement request will be closed and deleted immediately.

+2. Before submitting an enhancement request, please check the CAVEATS section of the **cdecl**(1) man page to see whether your issue is already addressed.

-2. Please delete sections that do not apply to your particular request.
+3. Please delete sections from this template that do not apply to your particular enhancement request.

 ## Issue Type